 Dr. Callaghan practiced medicine at Kirkland Lake until May of 1946 when he moved to become a radiologist at St Joseph’s Hospital in Chatham, specializing in diagnostic radiology.
 In 1949, Dr. Callaghan was the President of the Kent County Medical Society.
 In 1967 he was the Chief of Radiology at St. Joseph’s Hospital.
 Dr. Callaghan served as the Chairman of the Roman Catholic Separate School Board of Chatham.
 In his spare time, he enjoyed photography, fishing and travelling.

 In the early 1970’s Dr. Callaghan was living in London.
-Dr. Callaghan’s brother Vincent also became a doctor and he practiced in London, Ontario.
+Dr. Callaghan’s brother Vincent also became a physician and he practiced in London and he as a faculty member at the University of Western Ontario.

 *Dr. Callaghan’s son, Dr. James E. Callaghan also became a radiologist.